 Born in Scotland, Simon moved to London aged seven and now lives in the Oxfordshire Cotswolds with his miniature schnauzer, Elodie.
 He fell in love with cycling one Saturday morning in 1994 while living in Italy when Milan-San Remo went past his front door.
 A daily cycle commuter in London back before riding to work started to boom, he’s been news editor at road.cc since 2009.
 Handily for work, he speaks French and Italian.
 He doesn’t get to ride his Colnago as often as he’d like, and freely admits he’s much more adept at cooking than fettling with bikes.

 Steve's passion for riding started around fifty years back with blatting about in the woods, closely followed by CTC rides, touring, schoolboy track league, a brief obsession with time trials then onto road racing, touring and cyclo cross... roughly in that order.
-Mountain biking and triathlon got a look in later, and now accounts for most of his trophy shelf.
-He has been testing and writing features about bikes for over 25 years and at the last count had ridden about 2000 of them.
-Steve rode for the British team in three World Championships in the very early days of mountain bikes.
-He rarely races any more but rides almost every day and is still partial to the odd MTB team event or road sportif.
+Mountain biking and triathlon got a look in later.
+He tested and wrote about bikes for over 25 years and rode about 2000 of them.
+Steve also rode for the British team in three World Championships in the very early days of mountain bikes.
+He left us after suffering a heart attack at the Ashton Court Parkrun in March 2014, and is fondly remembered and greatly missed.

 There’s nothing like a fat photo to get you exercising and it was Stu’s face trying to squeeze into the little box on his driving license that prompted the addiction to two wheels.
 Stood in Halfords, credit card in hand saw him go home with a Carrera Virtuoso and so the journey began.
 A friendly club and plenty of miles followed by six or so seasons of time-trialling (suited his low tolerance threshold to people, ie no team mates) to a decent level plus a few sportives chucked in for good measure.